 Our Mission Statement

-Children's Museum of Galilee cultivates curiosity by providing an educational, interactive play place for children to explore, discover and engage with their bodies, minds, hearts and imaginations.
+The Children's Museum of Galilee cultivates curiosity by providing an educational, interactive play place for children to explore, discover and engage with their bodies, minds, hearts and imaginations.
 We inspire a life-long love of learning.

-Children's Museum of the Galilee (CMG) is a not-for-profit amutah in Israel, currently laying the groundwork to become one of a very few state recognized museums.
+The Children's Museum of the Galilee (CMG) is a not-for-profit amutah in Israel, currently laying the groundwork to become one of a very few state recognized museums.
 "Friends of Children's Museum of the Galilee" is a 510(c)(3) non-for-profit in the United States and can provide tax receipts.
-Sponsorships are also available.
+The CMG (HaLev in Hebrew, "The Heart") is a place designed to spark a passion for life-long learning through creative exploration of science, art and nature. |

 Who We Are